Skip to content

 Grey’s Monument Tour

-People walking down Newcastle’s Grey Street as Grey’s Monument tower overhead against a blue sky
+People walking down Newcastle’s Grey Street as Grey’s Monument tower overhead against a blue sky.
+(C) NewcastleGateshead Initiative

 Explore one of the city’s most iconic landmarks with this tour of Grey’s Monument.